Donate

 Sources of Black-White Incarceration Disparities for Youth

 Disparities in youth incarceration stem both from differences in offending and from differential treatment at multiple points of contact with the justice system.
-The table above focuses on Black and white youth and shows that Black youth are more likely to be arrested than their white peers, more likely to be detained upon their arrest, and are continually treated more harshly as they move through the system.
-Upon arrest, white youth are more likely to be diverted from formal system involvement.
-When found delinquent (i.e., a juvenile conviction), white youth are more likely to receive probation or informal sanctions, whereas Black youth are more likely to be incarcerated.
+Table 1 above shows that Black youth have a greater share of arrests than white youth than their white peers, more likely to be detained upon their arrest, and receive harsher sanctions as they move through the system.
+Upon arrest, white youth are more likely to be diverted from formal system involvement compared with Black youth.
+When found delinquent (i.e., convicted in juvenile court), white youth are more likely to receive probation or informal sanctions, whereas Black youth are more likely to be incarcerated.

 Combined Detention and Commitment Rates by State

-On a typical day, 114 out of 100,000 youth nationwide are held in juvenile facilities, pre- and post-adjudication, with rates varying widely among states.
-The highest placement rate is in Alaska, where 330 out of 100,000 youth are in placement; the lowest rate is in New Hampshire, where 20 out of 100,000 youth are held.
+On a typical day, 74 out of 100,000 youth nationwide are held in juvenile facilities, pre- and post-adjudication, with rates varying widely among states.
+The highest placement rate in 2021 was in Wyoming, where 269 out of 100,000 youth were in placement; the lowest rate was in Vermont , where no youth were held as of the one-day count in 2021.

-Source: Sickmund, M., Sladky, T.J., Puzzanchera, C., & Kang, W. (2022).
-Easy access to the census of juveniles in residential placement.
+Source: Puzzanchera, C., Sladky, T.J., and Kang, W. (2023).
+Easy Access to the Census of Juveniles in Residential Placement.
 Office of Juvenile Justice and Delinquency Prevention.

 Annual Count of Detained Youth

 Youth charged with or suspected of delinquency offenses (the juvenile justice system’s equivalent of criminal acts) may be confined in juvenile detention centers upon their arrest.
-In 2020, roughly one in four (26%) youths referred to juvenile court upon their arrest were initially detained, a rate consistent with recent prior years.
-Throughout 2020, there were 128,000 detention admissions of youth on delinquency charges, a 68% decline since 2005.
+In 2021, the most recent data available, roughly one in four (26%) youth referred to juvenile court upon arrest were detained, a rate consistent with recent prior years.
+In 2021, there were 113,000 detention admissions of youth on delinquency charges, representing a 72% decline since 2005.

-This count does not include youth detained for status offenses,1 violations of probation, or held in adult jails.
+This count does not include youth detained for status offenses,3 violations of probation, youth held in juvenile facilities on criminal charges, and those held in adult jails.

 Annual Count of Committed Youth

-Youth who are adjudicated as delinquent (the system’s equivalent of guilty) may be placed in facilities such as youth prisons, residential treatment facilities, group homes, or juvenile detention centers.
-In 2020, roughly one in 14 youth (7.1%) referred to juvenile court were committed to a placement facility, the juvenile system’s equivalent of imprisonment In 2020, youth were committed 35,900 times for delinquency offenses, an 80% decline since 1999, the peak year.
-This count does not include youth admitted to these facilities for status offenses, violations of probation, or those in adult prisons.2
+Youth who are adjudicated delinquent (the system’s equivalent of guilty) may be placed in facilities such as youth prisons, residential treatment facilities, group homes, or juvenile detention centers.
+In 2020, roughly one in 14 youth (7%) referred to juvenile court were committed to a placement facility, the juvenile system’s equivalent of imprisonment.
+In 2021, youth were committed 35,900 times for delinquency offenses (which are criminal acts when conducted by an adult), an 80% decline since 1999, the peak year.
+This count does not include youth admitted to these facilities for status offenses, violations of probation, or those in adult prisons.4

-The sharp declines in youth arrests and incarceration demonstrate the possibilities for similar success for the adult population, as well.
+The sharp declines in youth arrests and incarceration coincided, and we know that incarcerating fewer adolescents did not lead to increases in youth offending.
 However, the persistent racial and ethnic disparities in the youth justice system highlight the need to address the sources of those disparities wherever they emerge.
+Youth incarceration damages adolescents’ well being on multiple dimensions7, but effective alternatives exist that show lower recidivism and higher life achievement.8

 Glossary